 - Entrance Fee: Free of charge

-- Getting There: Located in the heart of Beirut, easily accessible by taxi, ride-share or even on foot.
+- Getting There: Located in the heart of Beirut, easily accessible by taxi, ride-share, 'service' or even on foot.
 The museum is a short walk from the Beirut Souks and other key landmarks.

 - Tip: Take time to explore the building’s exterior — this former sniper’s nest from the Civil War is an evocative piece of history in itself, with bullet holes and shattered windows still visible.